On September 17, 2006, Arsenal beat Manchester United 1-0 in what remains their last Premier League victory at Old Trafford.

 Sadly he doesn’t have the red hair anymore.

-Any excuse to dig this one out: the Brazilian has helped set up a players’ union in his home country and also had a giant anteater, Gilberto, named in his honour at London Zoo, which means he is now our favourite footballer.
+Since retiring, he has helped set up a players’ union in Brazil and also had a giant anteater, Gilberto, named in his honour at London Zoo, which means he is now our favourite footballer.

 Disappeared into obscurity.

-Still playing and now onto his sixth separate spell with BATE Borisov, Hleb still regrets the day he left Arsenal, telling us he cried over his decision to join Barcelona.
+Hleb decided to hang us his boots in 2019 and still regrets the day he left Arsenal, telling us he cried over his decision to join Barcelona.

 READ: Alexander Hleb: I cried over Arsenal exit; most players regret leaving